vimalajeewaruh/Parkinson/README.md

       i.
 Stance time and Swing Time\
       ii.
 Maximum force reaction at toe and heel

-3. Run **Demo_1.m** to see the classification performance of all the multiscale features in diagnosing Parkinson's disease

-4. Run **Demo_2.m** to compute the classification performance by integrating the multiscale features with three time-domain features in diagnosing Parkinson's disease.
+3. Run **Demo** files to test the classification performance of multiscale features and their integration with three time-domain features in diagnosing Parkinson's disease